sayantank/sanctum-startup-village/README.md

 # Gateway Demo - Sanctum Startup Village

-An example implementation of how to use the Gateway API to build and send transactions on Solana.
+An example implementation of how to use the [Gateway](https://gateway.sanctum.so) to build and send transactions on Solana.

 ## Prerequisites